RocketFriday/todo.gui/README.md

 - I have it minimized to tray to be out of the way unless wanted/needed.
 I don't use it windowed or otherwise so I removed the ui buttons in the build.

+- Double clicking the taskbar icon opens/minimizes the application.

 - Escape key quits the entire application.